Have you finally decided to study in Germany?

 3. Submitting the application: Direct application vs Uni-Assist

 There are two ways to apply for a course at the University: you can either send your application directly to the University or through Uni-Assist (University Application Service for International Students).
 Uni-Assist is an application platform for international students on behalf of its member universities.
 If you wish to submit your application to any university of the Uni-assist, you have to apply directly with Uni-Assist.
 The platform charges some fee depending on the number of applications submitted.
 You can find out the address of your chosen university from the list of all German universities.
-Check also the link below to know which university uses Uni-assist for the applications.

 4. Apply for the Visa